Parent, Infant, and Early Childhood

 Our work is grounded in equity informed, developmentally appropriate, culturally responsive, and trauma informed practices ensuring that the stressors that impact the mental health of families, including racism and poverty, are carefully considered in our work.

-Our team has an extensive profile of projects that focus on improving the amount and quality of infant and mental health services across a variety of settings including childcare, pediatrics, among incarcerated parent populations, with substance use and mental health centers, and with agencies serving homeless and housing unstable youth.
+Our team has an extensive profile of projects that focus on improving the amount and quality of infant and mental health services across a variety of settings including early education and childcare, pediatrics, among incarcerated parent populations, with substance use and mental health centers, and with agencies serving homeless and housing unstable youth.
 We have experience working within systems of care on efforts to develop robust service arrays that are informed by the needs of infants, toddlers, and families, as well as the elevation of family voice.

 Highlighted Resources

-Our new podcast highlights the story of Victoria Gray and her family navigating child welfare and becoming advocates for kinship care.
+Our podcast highlights the story of Victoria Gray and her family navigating child welfare and becoming advocates for kinship care.
 Listen here!

 Current & Recent Projects